 -The entire park is fully fenced AND gated.
 Just know that not all the gates actually latch.

--Street parking is pretty easy.
+-Street parking is pretty easy, but check the signs.